AudTheCodeWitch/codewitch/src/_articles/2020-02-27-code_the_wheel_of_the_year.markdown

 layout: post
 title:      "Code the Wheel of the Year"
 date:       2020-02-27 19:12:57 -0500
-permalink:  code_the_wheel_of_the_year
 image: /images/heroes/wheel_of_the_year.jpg
 image_hero: /images/heroes/wheel_of_the_year.jpg
 rainbow_hero: true
 ---

 Today, we’re going to explore conditional logic in Ruby using the [Pagan Wheel of the Year](https://en.wikipedia.org/wiki/Wheel_of_the_Year).
 The Wheel of the Year is a set of eight holidays adopted by many Pagan traditions, and each holiday observes the changing of the seasons.

 This witch likes to party.
 Just kidding, I’m basically a recluse.

 <center>
 <img src='https://media.giphy.com/media/THJhZHh2Eu5ws/source.gif' alt="Willow is a spaz"/>